JohnKendrick/PDielec/Sphinx/pdgui.rst

 *Minimum frequency* and *Maximum frequency* select modes in |cm-1|.
-*Bonding scale and tolerance* identify connected atoms using a distance cutoff of scale × (radius i + radius j) + tolerance; tolerance and *Atomic radii* are in Angstrom.
-The defaults are scale 1.1 and tolerance 0.1.
+*Bonding scale and tolerance* identify connected atoms using a distance cutoff of scale × (radius i + radius j) + tolerance; tolerance and *Atomic radii* are in Å. The defaults are scale 1.1 and tolerance 0.1.
 Edit the individual radii in the table where a different bonding description is needed.
 *Number of molecules found* is an output of that connectivity analysis.
 In an extended crystal a connected group should not automatically be interpreted